NENA911/NG911GISDataModel/README.md

 vehicle occupies.
 Therefore, the vehicle location types were excluded as it is unusal to address a location that moves.

+#### LandmarkNameCompleteAliasTable and LandmarkNamePartTable

+In future version of NENA-STA-006 it is expected that the **LandmarkNameCompleteAliasTable** and **LandmarkNamePartTable** will be removed.

 ---

 ## Owner